musadadhudori/Backtest/README.md

 <br>

 ## Method
-* If yesterday's closing price was on the line or below the SMA line, today we will open a long position
+* If before's closing price candlestick was on the line or below the SMA line, today we will open a long position
-* If yesterday's closing price was above the SMA line, today we will open a short position
+* If before's closing price candlestick was above the SMA line, today we will open a short position
-* The position will be closed when today's price closes

 <br>